-Please send an email to the Foundation’s Executive Director at email@example.com or call the Foundation office at (920) 832-1517.
+Please send an email to the Foundation’s Executive Director or call the Foundation office at (920) 832-1517.

 The Appleton Education Foundation believes in outfitting classrooms with new technology as it advances learning for all students.
 Grants from the Appleton Education Foundation Fund and other funds within the AEF have supported technology since AEF’s founding in 1997.
 As technology continues to evolve, AEF appreciates receiving grant requests for new, creative programming opportunities using the newest technology.
 The AEF grants committee and board favor requests that use technology in new ways and/or as a means to pilot a technology that has not yet been used within AASD.

-The Appleton Education Foundation has approved grants totaling more than $18,000 to support creative programs and projects that enhance the education of Appleton Area School...
+The Appleton Education Foundation board of directors approved grants totaling more than $10,000 to support creative programs and projects that enhance the education of Appleton...

 The Appleton Education Foundation (AEF) has awarded a $10,000 grant to support distance learning for Appleton Area School District (AASD) 4K students.
 “The AEF is...